-Chartered Professional Accountants Winnipeg, Manitoba February 9, 2022
+Chartered Professional Accountants

-Appointed Actuary's Report
+Winnipeg, Manitoba

+February 8, 2023

-To the Policyholders, Shareholder and Directors of The Canada Life Assurance Company as at December 31, 2021
+To the Policyholders, Shareholder and Directors of The Canada Life Assurance Company tider hyper.

-I have valued the policy liabilities and reinsurance assets of The Canada Life Assurance Company for its consolidated balance sheet at December 31, 2021 and their changes in the consolidated statement of earnings for the year then ended in accordance with accepted actuarial practice in Canada, including selection of appropriate assumptions and methods.
+I have valued the policy liabilities and reinsurance assets of The Canada Life Assurance Company for its consolidated balance sheet at December 31, 2022 and their changes in the consolidated statement of earnings for the year then ended in accordance with accepted actuarial practice in Canada, including selection of appropriate assumptions and methods.